andrewjahn/AndysBrainBook/docs/fMRI_Short_Course/fMRI_06_Scripting.rst

 First, remove the current run1.feat directory by typing ``rm -r run1.feat``.
 Then open up the FEAT GUI by typing ``Feat_gui`` from the command line.
 Instead of doing this as two separate sessions, we will run it as a single analysis by leaving the "Full Analysis" option selected from the dropdown menu.
 Using the previous tutorials as a guide, fill in all of the required fields for both preprocessing and model fitting.

 Once you have filled in all of the fields, instead of clicking the ``Go`` button, click ``Save`` and label the file ``design_run1``.
-This will save out several files with extensions such as "con", "mat", and "png", but it is the file design_run1.fsf that we will be using for our script.
+This will save out several files with extensions such as "con", "mat", and "png", as well as a file called ``design_run1.fsf``; it is this file that we will be using for our script.

 Now do the same procedure for run 2, loading the appropriate functional data and timing files.
 Save the file as design_run2.fsf.
+This procedure can be complicated, so if you need to see how to do it in real time, you can watch a screencast video by clicking on the link at the end of this page.

 .. note::